xclarifyio/clarify-php/examples/README.md

 OP3Nvoice Audio Player
 ======================

-This is a proof of concept audio player that integrates with the OP3Nvoice search library.
+This is a set of scripts to demonstrate using various pieces of the OP3Nvoice helper library.

 This uses the PHP library available here: https://github.com/OP3Nvoice/op3nvoice-php

-To use this:
+To use these examples,
-*  load some audio files into your account using code similar to audio-create.php or even using curl;
 *  rename creds-dist.php to creds.php and add your API Key;
+*  load some audio or video files into your account using code similar to create.php or even using curl as found here: https://github.com/OP3Nvoice/op3nvoice-curl

 This can be improved in a number of ways:

 *  this only shows the first resulting file, we could extend it to show all of them;
-*  the duration should be included in the API call so we don't have to hardcode it here (line 57);
 *  if there are no search results, we could display a more useful/friendly message instead of no player.